chrisgurney/things2md/README.md

 python3 things2md.py --tag "focus" --orderby index --gcallinks
 ```

-## Tasks as Content to be Exported (into Obsidian, or another note-taking tool)
+## Exporting Tasks as Simple Markdown to be Imported (into Obsidian, or another note-taking tool)

 _I frequently draft content in Things and just want to get it out as simple markdown:_